Prepare and load your own data

 Special place names

-In addition to the place names listed in Place types, you can also use the following special names:
+In addition to the place names listed in Place types, you can also use the following special names as headings:

 • country3AlphaCode — Three-character country codes.
 Examples: USA, CHN